How much will it cost?

 You must apply each year to the Student Awards Agency Scotland (SAAS).
 They will pay your tuition fees to the University.

-The Home-Scotland fee rate for 2019 entry has not yet been confirmed by the Scottish Government but the indicative fee is £1,820.
+The Home-Scotland fee rate for 2020 entry is £1,820.
 This fee rate is applicable for all full-time undergraduate degree programmes except for graduate entry to the BVM&S Veterinary Medicine and graduate entry to the LLB Law programmes.

 If you are in any doubt regarding your eligibility for support, please contact SAAS.